Shekhupura Punjab, Pakistan Travel Guide

 Beyond Sheikhupura Fort, the city does not have extensive archaeological sites open for all.

-Older parts of Sheikhupura city contain some traditional Punjabi architecture.
-However, it is not a formally designated historical district for tourism.
+Older parts of Sheikhupura city contain a few traditional Punjabi architecture.
+However, it's not a formally designated historical district for tourism.

 Hiran Minar serves as a memorial monument, built in remembrance of Emperor Jahangir's antelope.

-While Sheikhupura possesses an industrial past, it is not generally presented being a tourist attraction.
+While Sheikhupura possesses an industrial past, it is not usually presented being a tourist attraction.

-The region's history is concentrated around its main Mughal structures.
+The region'its past is concentrated around its main Mughal structures.

 Sheikhupura itself does not host major museums.